How to test for accessibility with Cypress

 3. Enhance accessibility tests

-In this post, I will be focussing on testing the login form for my app.
+In the example below, I’ll focus on testing the login form for my app.
 I want to ensure that my login form is functional before creating a release build.
-Cypress tests can be used to verify the correct classes, IDs, elements, etc. We can also simulate user actions such as clicks, drags, drops, hovers, etc. We won’t need to get too sophisticated with this form, but just know that these tests are available if you need them.
+Cypress tests can be used to verify the correct classes, IDs, elements, and more.
+We can also simulate user actions such as clicks, drags, drops, and hovers.

 Starting off, we need to create a file which will contain all of our test case logic.
 In the project directory, I created a file at this location – `./cypress/integration/login.js` .

 Next, I constructed some simple conditions for a successful test suite.
-Nothing too fancy, but this will help cover the basics and ensure that my application remains functional every time I make a build.
+This will help cover the basics and ensure that my application remains functional every time I make a build.

 // ./integration/Login.js